mykelalvis/FATESRD/fate-srd.com/fate-accelerated/How to Do Stuff.md

 ### Defend

 Use defend when you're actively trying to stop someone from doing any of the other three actions---you're parrying a sword strike, trying to stay on your feet, blocking a doorway, and the like.
 Usually this action is performed on someone else's turn, reacting to their attempt to attack, overcome, or create an advantage.
-You may also roll to oppose some non-[[attack]] actions, or to defend against an attack on someone else, if you can explain why you can.
+You may also roll to oppose some non-[[Attack]] actions, or to defend against an attack on someone else, if you can explain why you can.
 Usually it's fine if most people at the table agree that it's reasonable, but you can also point to an relevant [[situation aspect]] to justify it.
 When you do, you become the target for any bad results.

 - **If you fail**: You're on the receiving end of whatever your opponent's success gives them.
 - **If you tie or succeed**: Things don't work out too badly for you; look at the description of your opponent's action to see what happens.